haseeb-cb/fundamentals-of-gis/Content/4_Exercise.md

 		- Use *Selected features only* again where necessary
 - Once we have the final suitable areas we need to determine which have at least 5000m2 of free building space
 	- Let's extract areas of at least 5000m2 using the *Extract by Expression* tool
 - Done!
-You should now have the areas that meet all the crite
+You should now have the areas that meet all the criteria

-8. Try to make the map as clear and informative as possible and insert the finished map with all the necessary map elements to you course report.
-Write also a short reflection on what was done and why.
+8. Make your final map of the suitable areas for the new airport hotel & congress center

 ## Appendix: Overview map of the ring rail line